XoreDev/Tweakify/README.md

 Tweakify is a source-first PySide6 app for reviewing Windows tweaks before you apply them.
 It keeps the fast utility feel of a tweak tool, but adds a safer review rail, clearer diagnostics, restore support, and a portable release package.

+Tweakify originally started as a small collaborative project, but was eventually abandoned.

+After three years, I revived and rebuilt it from the ground up, fixing major issues, improving stability, and turning it into a usable tool.

+Tweakify is now a functional, open-source Windows optimizer focused on performance, clarity, and transparency, so users can see exactly what they’re running on their systems.

 ## Why It Exists

 - Stage changes before they touch the machine.